microsoft/AzureTipsAndTricks/blog/tip84.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 84 - Reading an item from an Azure Storage Table"
+title: "Tip 84 - Reading an item from an Azure Storage Table"
 excerpt: "Learn how to read an item from an Azure Storage Table"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2018-01-23 17:00:00
 ---

-## Adding an item to a Azure Storage Table
+#### Adding an item to a Azure Storage Table

 In case you are new to the Azure Storage Tables, we've reviewed the following items this week: